 Past Research Projects

-Trends and Disruptions in Pedagogical Identity: What was Learned from the CCOVID-19 Pandemic?
+Trends and Disruptions in Pedagogical Identity: What was Learned from the COVID-19 Pandemic?

 The Impact of Course Format on Student Perceptions of the Classroom Learning Environment and Teamwork